 SECTION 3.
 Mail Procedures

 SECTION 3.1.
-The Administrative Assistance should receive the mail, open it and list all checks on a daily collection report or in a pre-numbered receipt book.
+The Executive Director or their designee should receive the mail, open it and list all checks on a daily collection report or in a pre-numbered receipt book.
 This report or receipt should identify the date, name of organization or person submitting payment, amount of payment and description of what the payment is for.

 SECTION 3.2.
 An account staff member should receive the checks and daily collection report or receipt book from the person opening the mail.